Duane Morris LLP

 National Law And Employees Working For Foreign Companies

-Federal law, Illinois State common law, and Illinois statutes apply to all individuals physically working in the State, regardless of nationality, and regardless of the law governing their contract of employment, although in certain narrow instances a national treaty with a foreign government may pre-empt the application of national law.
-The parties may agree by contract to apply State law in some circumstances.
+Federal law, Illinois state common law, and Illinois statutes apply to all individuals physically working in the state, regardless of nationality, and regardless of the law governing their contract of employment.
+Although in certain narrow instances, a national treaty with a foreign government may preempt the application of national law.
+The parties may agree by contract to apply state law in some circumstances.

 National Law And Employees Of National Companies Working In Another Jurisdiction